-The ERA has modelled the WEM for the 12 months from July 2023 to fulfil its obligation to make a determination applicable to the whole 2023/24 financial year.
+The ERA prepared a 12-month forecast using a PLEXOS-based model covering the period from July 2023 to June 2024.
 With the commencement of the new market, the current mechanism and the ERA's determination will be superseded by new market-based mechanisms from 1 October 2023.
+Therefore, this determination will apply for the three months from 1 July 2023 to 1 October 2023.